 - 1. That Marginal Strips are reserved along all qualifying streams crossing this Place. - 2.
-That Council investigate appropriate protection status for the heritage farm buildings under the Historic Places Act. - 3.
+That walking tracks be established across this Place. - 3.
+That Council investigate appropriate protection status for the heritage farm buildings under the Historic Places Act and/or the Resource Management Act. - 4.
 That an Ecological Corridor restoration be acquired under the Public Works Act by Council.

-KCDC - purchase and support for ecological corridor Greater Wellington - support for ecological corridor Nga Ururoa Trust - Native forest restoration support Historic Places Trust - support for protection of heritage buildings Regional walking groups - support
+KCDC - purchase and support for ecological corridor Greater Wellington - support for ecological corridor Nga Ururoa Trust - Native forest restoration support Historic Places Trust - support for protection of heritage buildings Regional walking/cycling/horseriding groups - support